Paleofauna of the Eocene Okanagan Highlands: Ephemeropterans

+identification but that it was unidentifiable to genus.
+The last specimen she confirmed as an ephemeropteran, but unidentifiable below order level.

 Hemipterans

 Greenwood et al. (2005) briefly discussed the prevalence of Aphid fossils at highlands sites where the taphonomic factors allowed for fine detail preservation such as in the Driftwood shales.
 Poinar et al. (1999) made note of hemipteran specimens found in Hat Creek Amber but did not give any specific taxonomic identification or illustrate any specimens.